ss3sim/ss3sim/README.md

 The functions in this package assume you’ve set your working directory in R to be the base folder where you will store the scenario folders.

-Creating the input configuration files {.unnumbered}
+Creating the input configuration files
 ======================================

 You will need to have a folder containing “case” argument definitions.